dsquintana/metameta/README.md

 ## Description

-The `metameta` package is a collection of functions for meta-meta-analyses in R, which is useful for re-analyzing published meta-analysis.
-This tool can also be used for novel meta-analyses Functions are available to calculate the statistical power for each study in a meta-analysis, based on data that is typically reported in meta-analyses, and for creating a “Firepower” plot, which visualizes the median power of a meta-analysis assuming a range of true effect sizes.
+The `metameta` package facilitates the calculation and visualization of study-level statistical power in meta-analyses for a range of hypothetical effect sizes.
+The package can be used to re-analyze published meta-analyses using information typically presented in meta-analysis forest plots or when reporting novel meta-analyses.

-For a full guide and/or an object to cite, see this manuscript: https://doi.org/10.31219/osf.io/js79t
+For a full guide and/or an object to cite, see this manuscript: https://doi.org/10.31219/osf.io/js79t.
+Full citation details are available below.

 ## Usage